LaQuay/timecamp-scripts/README.md

 # timecamp-scripts
-Automatize the working ours in Timecamp
+Automatize the working hours in Timecamp

 ## Instructions for `default.js`